Denodo AI SDK - User Manual

 Introduction

-The Denodo AI SDK works with the Denodo Platform to help simplify and accelerate the development of AI chatbot and agents.
-The SDK simplifies the process of grounding AI agent using enterprise data using the Retrieval-Augmented Generation (RAG) pattern.
+The Denodo AI SDK works with the Denodo Platform to help simplify and accelerate the development of AI agents.
+The SDK simplifies the process of grounding AI with enterprise data using the Retrieval-Augmented Generation (RAG) pattern.
 These types of RAG applications combine the power of retrieval-based and generation-based models to provide more accurate and contextually relevant responses.
 The AI SDK simplifies the development process with multiple configurable LLMs and Vector Databases, enabling you to quickly create AI applications.

 Benefits of Using Denodo’s SDK for RAG Applications